 30% of 60=0.30×60=1830\% \text{ of } 60 = 0.30 \times 60 = 18

-This check is useful because percentage mistakes often come from swapping the part and the whole.
+This reverse check is worth doing every time, because percentage mistakes usually come from swapping the part and the whole.

 percent=partwhole×100%\text{percent} = \frac{\text{part}}{\text{whole}} \times 100\%